 Basking in the Midnight Sun or the magical Northern Lights.
 Seeing icebergs, glaciers, colorful houses and Inuit culture.
-Dog sledding, skiing, snowmobiling, sailing, whale watching, kayaking, and endless hiking trails await you if you make the journey.
+Dog sledding, skiing and snowshoeing, snowmobiling, sailing, whale watching, kayaking, and endless hiking trails await you if you make the journey.
 Here’s how to make it more affordable.

 The tourism industry in Greenland is still developing.
 Currently, there are a limited number of accommodation options and tour operators so it is best to book as much as you can as early as possible.
 In particular, if you are thinking about visiting Ilulissat in July-August, we advise you book at least 6 months prior to ensure you get your first preferences.

 A large part of the expense of visiting Greenland is contained within the cost of the airfares.
 By booking your flights early, you may be able to score a good deal.
 In particular, look for “Takuss” return airfares on Air Greenland flights.
 There are several restrictions (including a minimum stay of 7 days), but the tickets are much cheaper than their normal prices.

 It is also important to note that the checked luggage restriction for both Air Greenland and Air Iceland Connect is 20kg.
 Make sure you stay under this limit as it is often strictly enforced and excess baggage fees are expensive.

 Visit only one or two areas, maximum

 Greenland is an enormous country.
 It is one third the size of the USA or Australia, and the size of the whole of Western Europe.

 In addition, there are a limited number of domestic flights each day, so the idea of just hopping on a plane to get to the next place does not work the same in Greenland as it does in other places.